Nelson Rolihlahla Mandela was

 educated at University College of Fort Hare and the University of

-Witwatersrand and qualified in law in 1942.
+Witwatersrand where he studied law.
 He joined the African

 National Congress in 1944 and was engaged in resistance against